forestagostinelli/DeepCubeA/README.md

 This is the code for [DeepCubeA](https://www.ics.uci.edu/~fagostin/assets/files/SolvingTheRubiksCubeWithDeepReinforcementLearningAndSearch_Final.pdf) for python3 and PyTorch.
 The original python2, tensorflow code can be found on [CodeOcean](https://codeocean.com/capsule/5723040/tree/v1).

-This code is still under development, however, one should be able to use the DeepCubeA algorithm on the Rubik's cube as well as use DeepCubeA on their own environment.
+This currently contains the code for using DeepCubeA to solve the Rubik's cube, 15-puzzle, and 24-puzzle.
+You can also adapt this code to use DeepCubeA to solve new problems that you might be working on.

 For any issues, please contact Forest Agostinelli (fagostin@uci.edu)